-During the three months ended March 31, 2010, there has been no changes in the classification of financial assets and liabilities in level 3 of the hierarchy.
+During the six months ended June 30, 2010, there have been no changes in the classification of financial assets and liabilities in level 3 of the hierarchy.

 (b) Currency risk

 The Company is exposed to the financial risk related to the fluctuation of foreign exchange rates.
 The Company operates in Canada, Peru, Mexico, and Barbados and a portion of its expenses are incurred in Canadian dollars, Nuevo Soles, and Mexican Pesos.
 A significant change in the currency exchange rates between the United States dollar relative to the other currencies could have a material effect on the Company's results of operations, financial position or cash flows.
 The Company has not hedged its exposure to currency fluctuations.